Frequently Asked Questions (FAQ)

 Does Frog Peak accept gifts and donations?

 You bet.
 There are a couple of angels to whom we are really grateful.
+Some composer members contribute by assigning some or all of their publisher performance royalties to Frog Peak Music (BMI).
+The best way to support Frog Peak is to send in new material.
 We could use more, the financial situation is always dire.
 On the other hand, it's been more or less equally dire for 20 years, so at least it's not worse!
 No offers refused.

 How often do you pay royalties, and how much can I expect?

-When we can, and not much.
-There's not a big economic market for scores.
-In addition, we're constantly in the hole, so we pay artists as often as we can, as much as we can.
+Once a year, after taxes, we figure out our available funds, and pay artists proportionally to what they are owed.
+There's not a big economic market for scores, and even less nowadays for physical recordings (CDs, LPs, etc).
+We are constantly "in the hole," but we pay artists as much as we can.
 If you're looking to make money by selling copies of your work through a publisher, Frog Peak is not for you.
-If you would take pleasure in knowing that your work is carefully stored, and availble to others in a professional manner -- that's the payoff.
+If you would take pleasure in knowing that you are in the company of like-minded composers, your work is carefully stored, and available internationally in a professional manner (including via shopping cart, credit cards, and purchase orders)—that's the main benefit we offer.

 Does Frog Peak require exclusive distribution of my work?